Schenkee/TryHackMe-Guides/Net_Sec_Challenge/Net_Sec_Challenge.md

 ## 🛠️ TASK 6: What is the version of the FTP server?
-For this task we can use nmaps service version detection option to find our answer.
+For this task we can use the service version detection option in nmap to find our answer.
 This is done via ```nmap -sV TARGET_IP -p PORT```
 #### ⚙️ **Options**
 **-sV** Tells nmap to perform service version detection.
 **-p** Tells nmap to only scan the specified port or ports.

-This should return the below information for the non standard port running the ftp service.
+This should return the below information for the nonstandard port running the ftp service.
 ![Question 6](./Images/Question%206.png)

 ---

 ## 🛠️ TASK 7: What is the flag hidden in one of these two account files and accessible via FTP?

-For this question we are tasked with loging into the ftp service via one of the two provided usernames.
+For this question we are tasked with logging into the ftp service via one of the two provided usernames.
 The names provided are *eddie* and *quinn*.
 For this task we will use Hydra to discover the passwords, as we have two usernames we could run hydra twice against each user, or as in this case we can make a little wordlist with our usernames.

-To make this userlist we can use ```echo -e "eddie\nquinn" > usernames.txt``` this will pop eddie and quinn int a file called usernames.txt with each name on a seperate line.
+To make this user list we can use ```echo -e "eddie\nquinn" > usernames.txt``` this will pop eddie and quinn int a file called usernames.txt with each name on a separate line.
 #### ⚙️ **Options**
 **-e** Enables the interpretation of backslash escape characters.
-This tells echo to interperate \n as newline.
+This tells echo to interpret \n as newline.

 We should end up with the below.
 ![Question 7 username list](./Images/Quesiton%207%20username%20list.png)